vue-comps/vue-textarea/README.md

-before-leave |  will be called before close animation after-leave |  will be called when closed input | will be emitted when value changed
+before-leave |  will be called before close animation after-leave |  will be called when closed input | will be emitted when value changed toggled(isOpened:Boolean) | emitted when gets opened or closed.
+Alternative to use two-way `is-opened` prop

 ## Changelog
+-
+added toggled event

 - 1.0.0
 events are renamed after vue transitions